Block tariff

 The catch with controlled load tariffs is that electricity is only supplied to the nominated appliances for a limited number of hours each day, depending on the type of controlled load.

-Finally, customers should note that they may be charged ‘supply charge‘ for a controlled load tariff, in addition to the standard usage charge.
+You should also note that you may be charged a ‘supply charge’ for a controlled load tariff, in addition to the standard usage charge.
 This is a charge of a few cents and applies each day you remain connected to the network.

-The difference between controlled loads 1 and 2 is that the former is cheaper than the latter.
+The biggest difference between controlled loads 1 and 2 is that the a controlled load 1 is cheaper than controlled load 2.
 However, electricity is available for longer periods on controlled load 2, making it the more versatile option.

-Controlled load 1 (Tariff 31 in QLD, and Tariff 62 in TAS) is usually offered overnight, at time when demand on the grid is at its lowest.
-Controlled load 2 (or Tariff 33 in QLD) offers more flexibility as it’s split into day and night hours, including higher-use periods such as 7am-5pm.
+Controlled load 1 is usually offered overnight, at a time when demand on the grid is at its lowest.
+Controlled load 2 offers more flexibility as it’s split into day and night hours, including higher-use periods such as 7am-5pm.

 Your electricity distributor is responsible for electing which hours electricity is supplied on a controlled load tariff.
 But it will usually be for eight to 18 hours each day at non-peak energy demand periods.